 Murray Young, Chief Information Officer, New Zealand Customs Service and Tracy Voice, Director, Business Technology and Information Services (CIO), Ministry for Primary Industries - jointly undertaking a joint study programme, looking at the use of emerging technologies to improve government interaction with citizens, focusing first on border control.

 Blair McKenzie, Auckland Regional Commissioner, Ministry of Social Development - utilising education and experiential learning opportunities to understand existing best practice for leading diverse ethnic groups in a New Zealand context.

 Jayne Russell, General Manager, Employer Services, Ministry of Social Development, is the 2016 LDC Fellow.
-Jayne will investigate businesses' corporate social responsibility (CSR) approaches.
-Maximising employment opportunities for clients is a priority objective.
-Jane will also apply her Fellowship learning to how relevant government agencies can better take a whole-of-government approach to working with the private sector in their provision of employment.
+Jayne investigated businesses' corporate social responsibility (CSR) approaches.
+Maximising employment opportunities for clients was a priority objective.
+Jane applied her Fellowship learning to how relevant government agencies can better take a whole-of-government approach to working with the private sector in their provision of employment.
 Jayne's proposals was submitted under the 'Better Public Services' theme and she is looking at Leadership that builds sustainability, resilience and connections.